Matt — Philosophy/Debate, Analytical Writing, Latin & Senior Seminar

 Bob has an undergraduate degree in history with a minor in literature and a masters in European history, all from Rutgers.
 Bob was a member of ROTC during college and then an officer in an elite Army Ranger Paratrooper unit.
 He has been a history teacher, detective, and horse farmer, in pretty much that order.

 He comes from a family of teachers: his father was a university professor, his mother a high school teacher and grandfather a renowned scientist and professor.
 Though he has worn many hats, those professions came back to instructing, training or advising young people.
-FlexSchool is the perfect place – with freedom to teach in an unencumbered way.
+FlexSchool is the perfect place – with the freedom to teach in an unencumbered way.

 Betty — Math